nicotsou/nicotsou.com/content/blog/react-twitter-clone/index.md

 Every time the `onChange` event of the `textarea` is being triggered, our component is being re-rendered.
 That's how React works.

 > At first we describe our UI with pure JS functions.
 Then for every event that occurs inside our component, we update the state.
-This causes the component tree from that point and bellow, to be re-rendered.
+This causes the component tree from that point and below, to be re-rendered.

 In our example above, the `<ComposeForm />` component was updating its own state.
 But state can live in a parent component, if you pass the state variable as a prop to a children component.
 The state can live in the same level or above, but _never_ below.